seanGSISG/claude-code-extension-patcher/README.md

 ## Why This Exists

-Everyone wants auto-approve.
+**Original mission**: Everyone wanted auto-approve.
 Anthropic didn't add it.
+So we built a patcher.

+**Plot twist**: They added it.
+We won. 🎊

-So here we are, using their own AI to patch their extension.
+**New mission**: Keep adding features they haven't thought of yet.
+This is now a **feature enhancement suite** for Claude Code, using their own AI to improve their extension.

-The irony writes itself.
+The irony continues to write itself.

 ## Technical Details